-This week we caught up with Beth Borowsky, who is about to introduce children’s yoga to Greenwood Rose Bay.
-Beth has a Masters in Early Childhood Teaching & Montessori from New York University, and a background of working in preschools.
+Our resident yogi Beth Borowsky, and her incredible team of Kids Yoga teachers, offer weekly yoga classes to our children at all of our Greenwood centres.
+Beth has a Masters in Early Childhood Teaching from New York University, and a background of working in preschools.
 She also has 30 years of experience as a yoga practitioner and 10 years as a yoga teacher, teaching both children and adults.

 With her background in Early Education and yoga, Beth is the perfect person to bring yoga to Greenwood Rose Bay.
 She has “huge respect and humility for those who work in preschools”, and thanks to her experience, she feels comfortable in such environments.